DR.J & COLLEAGUES

 With such a dramatic shift in emotions constantly, this can often result in depression.

 It is common for new Mothers to experience spells of anxiety or sleeping troubles after birth.
 The ‘Baby Blues’ can last for around two weeks.

-The most common concerns for the individuals who are elderly or their carers, is the deficiency of psychological capacity related with the different sorts of dementia.
+The most common concern for the individuals who are elderly or their carers is the deficiency of psychological capacity related to the different sorts of dementia.